sstirlin/MSBX5420Spring2019/0601installspark/README.md

+BEFORE PROCEEDING:  Go back to Week 5 lecture and cover the last bit about Grouping in Spark!!!

 # Install HDFS and Spark cluster

-We are done with our trusty `jupyter/all-spark-notebook` docker container.
-This has been a useful "one-stop shop" and we've learned a lot from it, but it is time to say goodbye.
+We are done with the `jupyter/all-spark-notebook` docker container.
+This has been a useful "one-stop shop" (everything bundled into a single docker container), but we want to dig more into the internals of Spark.

-In the VM stop and remove the container:
+In the VM stop the container:
 ```
 docker stop spark
-docker rm spark
 ```

 We also had previousy downloaded an HDFS docker image, but we never used it.